flo3003/lexiconFALCON/README.md

 Once your experiments are completed, you can run

 ```
+chmod + convert_txt2csv.sh
 ./convert_txt2csv.sh results_sentiment.txt
 ```

-so that the results are presented in the following way:
+so that the results are saved in `results_sentiment.csv` as follows:

 | *Filename* | *Accuracy*  | *F1-score* |
 | ---------- | ----------- | ---------- |